On the Number of Subsequences in the Nonbinary Deletion Channel: Balanced strings

-When $p=1$, there exists only one outer run.
+\emph{Base Case}: When $p=1$, there is exactly one outer run.
 The lemma is reduced to Lemma $\ref{lm12}~2)$ or $\ref{lm12}~3)$ which indicates that the base of the induction holds.

-Now for the induction step, assume the claim is true for case where $p\geqslant 2$, that is, there are at least two outer runs.
-If the outer runs are one on each side (i.e., $i=2$ and $j=r-1$) this is the case of Lemma $\ref{lm12}~ 4)$.
-Otherwise, at least on one of the sides there are two or more runs, that is, $i>2$ or $j<r-1$.
+\emph{Induction Step}: Assume the claim holds for all cases where the number of outer runs is at most $p$ with $p \ge 1$.
+Consider the case with $p+1$ outer runs, that is, $r+i-j-1=p+1$.
+Note that there are at least two outer runs.
+If there is exactly one outer run on each side (i.e., $i=2$ and $j=r-1$), this is the case of Lemma $\ref{lm12}~ 4)$.
+Otherwise, there must be at least two runs on one side, that is, $i>2$ or $j<r-1$.
+We analyze these two scenarios separately.